A restless time-fractional multiclass queue: Proofs for the queueing system

 \section{Proofs for the queueing system}

 In this section we prove the results for the restless multiclass queue.
-In Subsection \ref{subsec:scal} we deal with the first-order scaling limits in the spirit of Theorem 3.3 in \cite{ButtGeorgiouScalas2022} and an FCLT as corollary of a compensated queue length.
+In Subsection \ref{subsec:scal} we deal with the first-order scaling limits in the spirit of Theorem 3.3 in \cite{ButtGeorgiouScalas2022} (see for convenience Appendix \ref{app:A}, theorem \ref{thm:33}) and an FCLT as corollary of a compensated queue length.
 In Subsection \ref{subsec:rec}, we prove that the restless (multiclass) queue empties infinitely often when the indices of the arrival and service FPPs are equal.